scrapinghub/spidermon/docs/source/getting-started.rst

         ]

 After enabling the action, you need to provide the `Slack credentials`_.
-You can access the required credentials by following these :ref:`steps`.
-Later, fill the same in your `settings.py` as follows:
+You can access the required credentials by following these steps to :ref:`configuring-slack-bot`.
+Later, fill the credentials in your `settings.py` as follows:

 .. code-block:: python